silversub/terraform/provider/event-streams-resources.md

 Create topic on an existing event streams instance.
 {: shortdesc}

- You can create topic, only when you are in manager role.
-As a writer role topic cannot be created.
+ Creating topic needs manager role, as a writer role, you cannot create topic.
  {: important}

 ```